adelbennaceur/optimizers-visualization/README.md

 #### Implementation and Visualization of different gradient descent based optimizers.

-The goal is to minize the following function using gradeint descent based optimization algorithms.
+The goal is to minimize the following function using gradient descent based optimization algorithms.

 Initial values are x = 1 ,  y = 2.